TurboGears/tg2/docs/main/SQLAlchemy.rst

 Auto-reflection of tables has to happen after all the configuration is read, and the app is setup, so we provide simple init_model method that is not called until after everything is setup for you.

-But if you're createing a new app, and want to define your tables in python, feel free to just create something like the movie_table we show in the code snipit above.
+But if you're creating a new app, and want to define your tables in python, feel free to just create something like the movie_table we show in the code snippet above.

 Choosing data Types
 ---------------------

-When you're setting up the column typess for your tables, you don't have to think about your target database and it's type system.
-SQLAlchemy provides a flexible underying type system that, along with the table definition syntax above, allows you to database independent table objects.
+When you're setting up the column types for your tables, you don't have to think about your target database and it's type system.
+SQLAlchemy provides a flexible underlying type system that, along with the table definition syntax above, allows you to database independent table objects.

 SQLAlchemy provides a number of built-in types which it automatically maps to underling database types.
 If you want the latest and greatest listing just type: